Azure-Samples/azure-health-data-and-ai-samples/samples/analytics-visualization/README.md

 ## Query: Setting up Database from SQL Server Management Studio

-### Option A: Using your own sample data + FHIR to Synapse Sync Agent or analytics connector private preview
-If you used the [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) or the analytics connector private preview to convert FHIR data to Parquet files, upload the stored procedures file (..azure-health-data-services-samples/samples/analytics-visualization/scripts/sql/Stored_Procedure) to your database in Microsoft SQL Server Management Studio.

-More detailed instructions on how to use Microsoft SQL Server Management Studio and uploading the stored procedures can be found in the [Appendix](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/analytics-visualization/docs/Appendix.md#uploading-stored-procedures-for-querying-option-a-using-your-own-sample-data--fhir-to-synapse-sync-agent-or-analytics-connector-private-preview)

-###  Option B: Using provided sample data
-If you are using provided Parquet sample files to run this sample, the stored procedure was already created from the Bicep template and is available in the database.
+To use provided Parquet sample files to run this sample, the stored procedure was already created from the Bicep template and is available in the database.

 If you would like to explore (view/edit) the stored procedure in Microsoft SQL Server Management Studio, detailed instructions can be found in the [Appendix](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/analytics-visualization/docs/Appendix.md#connecting-to-microsoft-sql-server-management-studio-option-b-using-provided-sample-data) to connect to the database using the “Serverless SQL endpoint”.